OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/item-designers-must-be-public-and-cannot-be-used-in-standard-exe-projects.md

 ---
-title: 'item' designers must be public and cannot be used in Standard EXE projects
+title: "'item' designers must be public and cannot be used in Standard EXE projects"
 keywords: vblr6.chm50338
 f1_keywords:
 - vblr6.chm50338